Function 06 / 07 · Know

 Defined

-• Findability metrics
+• Findability metrics across humans and AI

 • Routine retirement